 EXCLUSIVE: For many years, Bettina Arndt has been passed off by the Australian media as a “psychologist” and “clinical psychologist”.
-More recently, she’s been credited as “Dr Arndt” – in The Australian newspaper and in federal parliament.
+More recently, she’s been credited as “Dr Arndt” – in The Australian newspaper, during medical conferences, and in federal parliament.
 But a long-running New Matilda investigation has discovered that Ms Arndt is not a doctor, has never obtained a PhD and nor, as it turns out, is she a psychologist or clinical psychologist.
 NINA FUNNELL and CHRIS GRAHAM report.

 Over the weekend, conservative commentator, mens’ rights activist and newspaper columnist for The Australian, Bettina Arndt, was made a Member of the Order of Australia – one of the highest honours available – for her “services to gender equity”.

 It was a bold selection given Ms Arndt’s long history of public scandal.

 Just last year, Ms Arndt was the focus of national outrage after she defended a twice-convicted paedophile, Nicolaas Bester, accusing his child-victim of behaving in a “sexually provocative” manner, adding that schoolgirls should not be “exploiting their seductive power to ruin the lives of men”.

 That story continues to plague Ms Arndt today, as anger grows at her Australia Day honours.